01builders/nova/README.md

 ## Installation

-`Nova` integrates seemlessly in any Cosmos SDK chain.
+`Nova` integrates seamlessly in any Cosmos SDK chain.
 It simply replaces the `StartCommandHandler` of the chain:

 ```diff
 server.AddCommandsWithStartCmdOptions(